 Dependent Co-arising

 The chains of pratitya-samutpada dependent co-arising: Ignorance Mental formations Consciousness Name and form The senses: sight, hearing, smell, touch, taste, and mind Contact Feeling Craving Clinging Becoming Birth Aging and death.
 Whoever sees Dependent Origination sees the Dhamma; whoever sees the Dhamma sees Dependent Origination.
-When this exists, that comes to be; with the arising of this, that arises.
-When this does not exist, that does not come to be; with the cessation of this, that ceases.
+When this exists, that comes to be; With the arising of this, that arises.
+When this does not exist, that does not come to be; With the cessation of this, that ceases.
 Avijjā Paccayā Sutta: It starts with ignorance and ends with aging, suffering, and death.
-Aging, suffering, and death is preceded by birth preceded by existence preceded by clinging.
+Aging, suffering, and death are preceded by birth; preceded by existence; preceded by clinging.
 Clinging: The Buddhist suttas list four kinds of clinging.
-There is clinging to sensuality, to views (doctrine), to practices (rituals), and to a se...
+There is clinging to sensuality, to views (opinions/doctrine), to practice...